-Property name Туре Default value / mandatory Description credential.path filesystem path mandatory to be set Credential location.
-In case of jks , pkcs12 and pem store it is the only location required.
-In case when credential is provided in two files, it is the certificate file path. credential. format [jks, pkcs12, der, pem] - Format of the credential.
+Property name Туре Default value / mandatory Description credential.format [jks, pkcs12, der, pem] - Format of the credential.
 It is guessed when not given.
-Note that pem might be either a PEM keystore with certificates and keys (in PEM format) or a pair of PEM files (one with certificate and second with private key). credential. password string - Password required to load the credential. credential. keyPath string - Location of the private key if stored separately from the main credential (applicable for pem and der types only), credential. keyPassword string - Private key password, which might be needed only for jks or pkcs12 , if key is encrypted with different password then the main credential password. credential. keyAlias string - Keystore alias of the key entry to be used.
+Note that pem might be either a PEM keystore with certificates and keys (in PEM format) or a pair of PEM files (one with certificate and second with private key). credential.passwo rstring - Password required to load the credential. credential.keyPat hstring - Location of the private key if stored separately from the main credential (applicable for pem and der types only), credential.keyPas s stoing - Private key password, which might be needed only for jks or pkcs12 , if key is encrypted with different password then the main credential password. credential.keyAli a string - Keystore alias of the key entry to be used.
 Can be ignored if the keystore contains only one key entry.
 Only applicable for jks and pkcs12 .